MarkusR22/WPR381-Project/README.md

-# 🎮 Gaming Club Portal Website 🎮
+# 🎮 Belgium Campus Club Portal 🎮

 ## 💡 What This Project Does 💡
 This project is a dynamic community portal website built for [Your Club Name Here].
 It allows users to learn more about the club, browse upcoming events, and get in touch through a contact form.
 It is built using Node.js, Express, and EJS templating.